acli/Coursera-subtitles/README.markdown

 Things to watch out for if you want to work on Coursera’s subtitles:
 ===================================================================

+June 12, 2012:

+As of June 12, 2012, subtitling support on Amara is not working.
+You have only one go to finish the whole transcript (i.e., Save and Exit no longer works), but even if you manage to do that, the system will still erroneously mark your finished subtitles as a draft and you will not be able to do anything about it until the bot comes along and overwrite your finished work.
+This has been reported to Amara but I am not sure when this can be fixed.

+The interim workaround is that after you have finished a draft or a completed transcript, download the SRT file, and then upload the *same* SRT file back onto Amara.
+This will reactivate the “Modify these subtitles” link and allow you to continue with your subtitling.

 (updated June 12, 2012)

-(As of June 12, 2012, subtitling support on Amara is not working.
-You have only one go to finish the whole transcript (i.e., Save and Exit no longer works), but even if you manage to do that, the system will still erroneously mark your finished subtitles as a draft and you will not be able to do anything about it until the bot comes along and overwrite your finished work.
-This has been reported to Amara but I am not sure when this can be fixed.)

 These are not obvious, and I found them out the hard way, If you haven’t started yet, then it’d be better to know them before you